nurnazahah/testing/readme.md

 * Core: the section of the chip where the fundamental logic of the design is placed
 * Die: consists of core (encapsulate the core), it is a small semiconductor material specimen on which the fundamental circuit is fabricated

+*Source: the illustration has been taken from instructor's video*

 ![image](https://user-images.githubusercontent.com/118953917/212591511-3af66b9e-e24a-4fed-9ef9-9192b0693289.png)

 * How to arrive on its dimensions?